simonerlic/ducky-debugger/README.md

 # The Ducky Debugger

 Hi, and welcome to my rubber ducky debugger project!
+This project aims to create a digital debugging assistant that you can chat to over the web.

 ## About